cirosantilli/git-tutorial/index.md

 Rebase is a better option than merge in this case if you work locally, but may not be an option if a group is working on the feature branch.

+## Reachability

+Commits point to their parents (0, 1 or more), but not to their children.

+This is why when the term *reachable* is used, it implies commits which are ancestors of a given commit.

 # shortlog

 Summarizes log information.